 Your action as an individual spreading the word will do more to promote the site than any other action, thereby making it easier for others to find the information.

-Feedback is important for me.
+Feedback is important.
 I encourage anyone with questions and comments to make them.
-Without feedback about the usefulness of what I write, my motivation to write is diminished.
+Feedback about the site helps motivate me.

 Those suffering with depression tend to be disinclined to interact, and I appreciate that extends to communicating via Skype.
 However, please remember that the voice part can be one way (me), and anyone who feels unable to talk can just type questions and responses, as ‘instant’ messages (no different to an email).
 That way I get the advantage of not having to type, which eases the strain on my bad neck.